Czarified/hyperstruct/docs/introduction.md

 And this scene is where SWEEP comes in.

-> ... the risk is high of adoptin a less than optimum basic configuration at the very inception of
+> ... the risk is high of adopting a less than optimum basic configuration at the very inception of
-> a program,adversely affecting system effectiveness throughout the life of the design.
+> a program, adversely affecting system effectiveness throughout the life of the design.

 SWEEP's documentation is extensive.
 I haven't even read through it all.
 The executive summary, however, is the most useful at, well... _summarizing_ what it does and why {cite}`vol1_2850`.
 In general, structural weight is a **huge** driving function of total vehicle weight, and therefore effectivity.
-To use existing methods, you _need_ derived statistical parameter, relevant to your mission and flight profiles.
+To use existing methods, you _need_ derived statistical parameters, relevant to your mission and flight profiles.
 What if you start pushing the limits beyond the data collected?
 Fly higher, fly faster, pull harder g's, or even fly into the realm where thermomechanical effects begin to drive the structural sizing.
-You need an analytical solution instead of statistical, or perhaps you could iteratively build planes on the fringe of your dataset and proceed to collect more data each time.
+You need an analytical solution instead of statistical; or perhaps you could iteratively build planes on the fringe of your dataset and proceed to collect more data each time.

 Additionally, in modern times AI/ML and Large Language Models are